-BFA ACTING: ACTING CONCENTRATION AUDITION GUIDELINES
+BFA ACTING: MUSICAL THEATRE AUDITION GUIDELINES

-Through the ACCEPTD website, students may choose to audition for our BFA Acting Concentration, our BFA Musical Theatre Concentration, or both at the same time.
+Through the ACCEPTD website, students may choose to audition for our BFA Musical Theatre Concentration, our BFA Acting Concentration, or both at the same time.
 If choosing both programs, be sure to submit the combined audition materials that are required for both and indicate your interest in being considered for both on your ACCEPTD application.
-Information regarding the BFA Musical Theatre Concentration can be found in the Musical Theatre Audition Schedule and Guidelines document on ACCEPTD.
+Information regarding the BFA Acting Concentration can be found in the Acting Audition Schedule and Guidelines document available on ACCEPTD.
 Spaces in both programs are competitive so we recommend that students audition early.